RadimBaca/SQLart/articles/Greatest_per_group/README.md

 Can we generalize these observations and find a rule when the query plan produced by window functions syntax is potentially worse than some GROUP BY/subquery syntax?
 We believe that it is possible.
 The rule is as follows: **Whenever we have a window function on a potentially large set, and we subsequently perform filtering with high selectivity.**

+## Yet another example

-Let us show another example following the rule.
+Let us show another example following the previously stated rule.
 Let us compute the average payment in the country for several customers.
 Therefore the window function SQL variant could be as follows:

 ```sql
 SELECT *